seamplex/feenox/doc/sds.md

  2. The freedom to _redistribute_ copies so they can help others.
  3. The freedom to _distribute_ copies of their _modified_ versions to others.

 There are some examples of pieces of computational software which are described as “open source” in which even the first of the four freedoms is denied.
 In the nuclear industry, it is the case of a Monte Carlo particle-transport program that requests users to sign an agreement about the objective of its usage before allowing its execution.
-The software itself might be open source but it is not free at all.
+The software itself might be open source because the source code is provided after signing the agreement, but it is not free at all.

 Licensing FeenoX as GPLv3+ also implies that the source code and all the scripts and makefiles needed to compile and run it are available for anyone that requires it.
 Anyone wanting to modify the program either to fix bugs, improve it or add new features is free to do so.
 And if they do not know how to program, the have the freedom to hire a programmer to do it without needing to ask permission to the original authors.